tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 <!-- ei komponenttia kuitenkaan renderöidä uudelleen.
 Voimme saada komponentin uudelleenrenderöitymään kutsumalla uudelleen metodia _ReactDOM.render_, esim. seuraavasti -->

 the component won't re-render.
-We can get the component to re-render by calling the _ReactDOM.render_ method a second time, e.g. in the following way
+We can get the component to re-render by calling the _ReactDOM.render_ method a second time, e.g. in the following way:

 ```js
 const App = (props) => {